 HRC has fully relied upon and disclaims responsibility for non-technical information provided by Gold Basin regarding property ownership, mineral tenure, and permitting and environmental aspects of the Gold Basin Project.
 Such information is presented in Section 4 of this report.
-Property title and mineral tenure details were provided by Mr. Charles Straw, Gold Basin Executive Director and V.P.
-Exploration, through personal communication on December 15, 2020, and in written format via the following documents:
+Property title and mineral tenure details were provided by Mr. Charles Straw, current President and director of Gold Basin, through personal communication on December 15, 2020, and in written format via the following documents: